awsdocs/aws-codepipeline-user-guide/doc_source/security-iam-id-policies-examples.md

 }
 ```

 You can create IAM policies to restrict the calls and resources that users in your account have access to, and then attach those policies to IAM users\.
-For more information about how to create IAM roles and to explore example IAM policy statements for CodePipeline, see [Customer Managed Policy Examples](customer-managed-policies.md)\.
+For more information about how to create IAM roles and to explore example IAM policy statements for CodePipeline, see [Customer managed policy examples](customer-managed-policies.md)\.